ramsundark5/react-native-sqlite3/README.md

  ```

  Now run `pod install`.
 This will create an Xcode workspace containing all necessary native files, including react-native-sqlite3.
 From now on open `YourProject.xcworkspace` instead of `YourProject.xcodeproject` in Xcode.
 Because React Native's iOS code is now pulled in via CocoaPods, you also need to remove the `React`, `RCTImage`, etc. subprojects from your app's Xcode project, in case they were added previously.

+#### iOS: Manual install(not tested yet- please let me know if you run into any issues)

+1. Add FMDB to your project as describe here http://stackoverflow.com/a/11441518/3371160
+2. Open up your project in xcode and right click the package.
+3. Click Add files to 'Your project name'
+4. Navigate to /node_modules/react-native-sqlite3/iOS/RNSqlite
+5. Click 'Add'

 ***Example Usage:***